psykris/psykris.github.io/README.md

 The way jealousy and sadism work in healthy amounts between friends is something to take note of as well.
 Fueled in the right direction, it can act as motivation to upskill and pull oneself up to the level we feel inferior to.
 A bit of friendly jostling and mocking is something we all miss in our adulthood.
 But that is the problem.
 It never stops there.

-Possible cases of friends and family who once supported us, loved us, cared for us, eventually getting bitter are not uncommon.
-As long as you are in the social circles that you agree to be belittled in, you can get by fine.
+Possible cases of friends and family who once supported us loved us, cared for us, and eventually getting bitter are not uncommon.
+You can get by fine if you are in the social circles you agree to be belittled in.
 But, only as long as you accept metaphorically submitting and being the butt of a degrading joke.

 As for friends, it seems understandable.
-Who are friends really?
+Who are friends?
 Some random people you met because of a common circumstance (education, work, hobby..,).
 Someone who is similarly minded, who you subconsciously calculated wouldn't be a threat, and who you can let your guard down around.
 They are temporary.
 Or at least their appearance is in your control.

 But family is different.
 Family means more.
-Instances where siblings fight, and degrade each other are very common because of survivalistic tendencies, but recent observations of insulting each other's children sadistically, making sure that they are scarred and never grow up to be as competent as their own kids could be.
-I find it pathetic that people, irrespective of their education or social standing, stoop to such behaviour to make sure the blood of their blood stays strong, by suppressing their possible best competition, their closest family.
+Instances where siblings fight, and degrade each other are very common because of survivalist tendencies, but recent observations of insulting each other's children sadistically, make sure that they are scarred and never grow up to be as competent as their kids could be.
+I find it pathetic that people, irrespective of their education or social standing, stoop to such behavior to make sure the blood of their blood stays strong, by suppressing their possible best competition, their closest family.
 If that is the only people we want to best, we have lost horribly in life.
-If that is the limits one imposes on their potential, it is stupidity.
+If that is the limit one imposes on their potential, it is stupidity.

 And the only thing that makes sense in this case, where uncles and aunts, brothers and sisters, cousins and friends act in a way to hurt each other, is for one's ego.
 They want to feel better about themselves.
 Irrespective of how they convince themselves it is for their love towards their own, it is ultimately about YOU.

 So, the solution to this madness?
 Detachment.
 Disassociate yourself from the world once in a while.
 Sure, protect your loved ones with all your might.
 But not at the cost of bringing someone else down.

-I will not spiritual by telling you that the "World is one family" (Vasudaika kutumbam - Sanksrit) Let's be better by teaching them life, the right way.
+I will not go spiritual by telling you that the "World is one family" (Vasudaika Kutumbam - Sanksrit).
+Learn away, compete with yourself.
+If possible uplift someone else on the journey with you.
+But at least, despite not nurturing, do not inflict any damage.

+Let's be better by staying conscious of our behavior, towards the more vulnerable and breaking the generational curses.